 We realize that some contributors to the MAPS Program have long been recording many of these data according to slightly different codes and scales.
 The codes suggested in these guidelines are the result of thousands of hours of field work and subsequent analysis by researchers at the U.S.D.A.
-Forest Service, the U.S. Fish and Wildlife Service, the Point Reyes Bird Observatory, and The Institute for Bird Populations and are summarized in Ralph et al. 1993.
+Forest Service, the U.S. Fish and Wildlife Service, the Point Blue Conservation Science (previously Point Reyes Bird Observatory), and The Institute for Bird Populations and are summarized in Ralph et al. 1993.
 In an effort to aid in the standardization of the capture and banding data now being collected in North America, we suggest that you adopt the scales and codes presented here.
-If you find it impossible to adopt these scales and codes so that they can be converted to MAPS codes.
+If you find it impossible to adopt these scales and codes, you must provide us with an explanation of how your codes correspond to MAPS codes so that they can be converted to MAPS codes.
 Note that codes other than MAPS codes are not accepted by the MAPS entry/verification program, MAPSPROG.